notAscend/admu-carpark/README.md

-# Ateneo Parking System
+# 🚗 BluePark - ADMU Parking System

-A web-based parking management system for Ateneo de Manila University.
-This application helps students manage their vehicle registrations and track their active parking sessions on campus.
+A web-based parking management system designed for Ateneo de Manila University.
+This application provides a streamlined way for students to register their vehicles and manage their parking sessions across campus.

 ## ✨ Features

-* **User Authentication:** Secure user registration and login with Ateneo Student ID and email validation.
+* **Secure User Authentication:** Students can register and log in using their Ateneo Student ID, with a secure, email-validated authentication process.
-* **Parking Zone Management:** Admins can define and manage various parking zones on campus.
+* **Real-Time Parking Management** Start and end parking sessions from a user-friendly dashboard that provides live updates on your current session.
-* **Live Parking Sessions:** Users can start and end parking sessions in a designated zone.
+* **Live Parking Sessions:** A dynamic counter shows exactly how long your vehicle has been parked, giving you real-time visibility.
-* **Real-time Duration Tracker:** A live counter on the user's dashboard shows how long they have been parked.
+* **Vehicle Registration:** A simple, intuitive form lets users register their vehicles and generate a unique car pass number.

-## 🛠️ Technologies Used
+## 🛠️ Technologies
 * **Backend:** Python, Django
-* **Database:** SQLite (default)
+* * **Frontend:** HTML5, Bootstrap 5, Vanilla JavaScript
-* **Frontend:** HTML5, Bootstrap 5, Vanilla JavaScript
+* **Database:** SQLite
 * **Development:** Git, GitHub

 ## 🚀 Getting Started

-Follow these steps to set up the project locally.
+Follow these simple steps to get the project running on your local machine.

 ### Prerequisites
 * Python 3.8+
 * pip